-For the most part, articles which appear in Acta Crystallographica Section F will report structures or crystallizations.
-Authors should choose the most appropriate category for their communication.
 Contributions should conform to the general editorial style of the journal.
 To take best advantage of rapid publication, communications should not exceed three journal pages (about 2000 words) and structural communications should describe a single structure.
-Details of data requirements for structural communications can be found at http://journals.iucr.org/f/services/structuralcommunications/.

 2.1.
-Protein Structure Communications
+Structural Communications